-Day 4: Shanghai - Xian Meals: B, L, D
+Day 4: Shanghai - Xian

 Fly 2 and a half hours to Xian for a 2-night stay.
-In the afternoon take a stroll through the exotic Muslim Quarter.
-There is an optional night city tour of Xian this evening (payable locally).
+Visit the lovely Little Wild Goose Pagoda and take a stroll through the exotic Muslim Quarter.

 Xian - Xian has long played a pivotal role in China's extensive history and has been a thriving hub for cultural exchange, economic trade as well as national politics for centuries.
-Home to some of China's most ancient sights and delicious fares, Xian is a must-see destination.
+Home to some of China's most ancient sights, diverse architecture and delicious fares, Xian is a must-see destination.